-Today I am going to share with you what I believe are some of the most important reasons to homeschool, and some huge benefits also as a Christian homeschooler.
-After years of homeschooling, and years of leading and meeting hundreds of homeschoolers I have complied My Top 7 Benefits of Christian Homeschooling!
-These are not only incredibly important benefits to my family, but also the most common benefits I heard from many of my fellow likeminded homeschoolers.
+Today I am going to share with you some important reasons to homeschool for our family, and they also carry benefits as a Christian homeschooler.
+After years of homeschooling, leading a homeschool group, and coaching other homeschool moms; I have finally compiled a list of the top benefits!
+These are not only incredibly essential benefits to my family but also the most common benefits I heard from many of my fellow like-minded homeschoolers.

 - JESUS!
-I have to start with my favorite!
-As homeschoolers we can add Jesus, the bible, or any form of biblical worldview into ANY subject.
+I have to start with my favorite benefit to homeschooling!
+As homeschoolers, we can add Jesus, the Bible, or forms of biblical worldview into ANY subject.
 I personally seek out curricula that has biblical worldview and/or scripture or biblical teaching intertwined into the learning.
-I have met moms who view bible as a separate subject, but my homeschool is part of my home and in my home I want God in every part of it!
-We can pray when math is a struggle, we can use scripture for copy work or character training, and I personally want to invite God into every inch of my home and homeschool.
-That is my #1 Benefit of Christian Homeschooling.
+I have met moms who view the Bible as a separate subject, but my homeschool is part of my home and, in my house, I want God in every part of it!
+We can pray when math is a struggle, we can use scripture for copy work or character training, and I want to invite God into every inch of my home and homeschool.
+That is my #1 Benefit of Homeschooling for Christian Families.

-- Schedule.
-My husbands work schedule has never been an 8-5, and he has never worked Monday through Friday.
-I knew when I married him, our schedule would never resemble the “norm”.
-If I sent my kiddos to public school they would never see daddy before bed, and they would miss out on so much precious family time.
-I have always schooled around my husbands work schedule, and it totally works for us.
+- Family.
+My husband’s work schedule has never been an 8-5, and he has never worked Monday through Friday.
+I knew when I married him; our calendar would never resemble the “norm.”
+If I sent my kiddos to public school, they would never see daddy before bed, and they would miss out on so much precious family time.
+I have always schooled around my husband’s work schedule, and it works for us.
 We school on Saturdays and play on weekdays to avoid crowds.
-Huge perk of homeschooling for us!
+A huge perk of homeschooling for us!

 - Curriculum.
 We are in charge of what our children learn.
 I don’t have to worry about what class, what books, or what ideas my kids would be exposed to when I am not present.
-It is extremely important to me that I choose the books, the materials, and basically anything that we use to educate our kids.
+It is critical to me that I choose the books, the materials, and anything that we use to educate our kids.

 - People.
-Not only can I choose what they learn when, but I can choose who!
-Yes and why wouldn’t I?
-These days if you allow your child to take a class or play a sport, normally you drop them off and another adult (s) can influence your child in whatever way.
+Not only can I choose what they learn when, but I can pick who!
+Yes, and why wouldn’t I?
+These days if you allow your child to take a class or play a sport, you usually drop them off, and another adult (s) can influence your child in whatever way they choose.
 They can offer their views, ideas, and sometimes poor attitudes all for our children to witness.
 We can easily control that by being vigilant about who we allow our children to be around.
-This goes for not only adults they would be in the presence of, but also other children.
+This goes for not only adults they would be in the presence of but also other children.

 - Flexibility.
-This one is hard to grasp the concept of for many homeschooling moms, however once you do it is invaluable to you as the mom & teacher of your homeschool.
-Flexibility… learn to use it, it will come in handy as often as Grace in your homeschool!
-Every day something will happen inevitably; sick child (the more children you have the more likely) or an unexpected errand, maybe a neighbor needs your assistance, honestly all sorts of things may arise and the KEY here is to always be flexible.
+This one can be difficult to embrace for many homeschooling moms, including me at one point.
+However, once you embrace it, it is invaluable to you as the mom & teacher of your homeschool.
+Flexibility: learn to use it, it will come in handy as often as Grace in your homeschool!
+Every day something will happen inevitably; sick child (the more children you have, the more likely) or an unexpected errand, maybe a neighbor needs your assistance.
+Honestly, all sorts of things may arise, and the KEY here is to always exercise flexibility.
 We can double up on math tomorrow, that passage we can add in at dinner and discuss, or maybe we can revisit that project next week.
-Whatever the case, learn to roll with it instead of allowing it to detour everything.
+Whatever the case, learn to roll with it instead of allowing it to derail everything.
 I read a book from Heidi St. John years back and when she talked about flexibility something clicked for me, and I haven’t looked back when we miss something or need to rearrange the day like I used to.
 So I recommend her book as well as adopting the flexibility philosophy as a homeschool momma!

 - 6. Time.
-This is different from scheduling, this is TIME!
-Time I have with my precious kids, time I would never get if I was sending my kiddos out of the house daily, or at all.
+The time I have with my precious kids, the time I would never get if I was sending my children out of the house daily, or at all.
 Time to cook, laugh, read, watch movies, learn, serve others, talk, all those things that we wouldn’t be doing with our children if they were somewhere other than home.
 Time they will remember.

 It’s a beautiful journey, and I feel pretty blessed by it all!
-If you are thinking about homeschooling I encourage you to pray about it.
-Stepping out in faith to take on such a responsibility has huge rewards for your family, with many benefits!
-I am available as a homeschool consultant if you are new to homeschooling or feeling overwhelmed by all of the options, reach out to me and we can get you on the right track without all the stress!
+If you are thinking about homeschooling, I encourage you to pray about it.
+Stepping out in faith to take on such responsibility has huge rewards for your family, with many benefits!